Compare IPTV Services

 IPTV Services in Australia

 IPTV covers several different ways of delivering and viewing TV via the internet.
 And in this age where streaming TV is everywhere, you’ve possible used all of them at some point, without even realising!
-Loosely speaking, the different flavours of IPTV are:
+There are several different flavours of IPTV.

 What is Streaming Video on Demand (SVOD)?

 This is the most common form of IPTV today, and you’ll know it well from your time with everything from Netflix and Stan to YouTube and the various free-to-air catch-up services.
 You choose what you want to watch from a library of content, start it playing and the service starts sending the video stream to you – which then starts playing while it continues to download.
 For some services, you’ll just see the term VOD, leaving out the “streaming” part for a very good reason – they download the content completely before playing it.
 A common example of that would be the iTunes movie store, but VOD also applies to downloads of shows from streaming providers onto your mobile devices.

 While it’s much harder to set up and keep running seamlessly, live streaming IPTV is what many thought of originally when IPTV was first developed.
 The concept is simple – a remote server continually streams live video that’s available for any device to connect to – like “tuning in” to a TV station.
 Video then plays on your end continuously, as a “live” channel.
 Examples of this include the phenomenally popular Kayo Sports with its interactive live streaming, Foxtel Now’s many live-streaming Foxtel channels, or the live news channel feed on Ten All Access.
 At one time, the plan was to deliver all free to air TV via the NBN using IPTV, and the NBN was designed with that in mind.